DomoDaisuki/Unmatch/README.md

 - You must harvest the number of gems specified by the game.
 - You have a specific number of turns to finish harvesting your gems.
 - The game gets harder and harder as you must find more gems each level.

+This is a student project for BJTU by Rémy Picanço, Student ID: 15129106